5 great healthy lunch ideas

 Looking for some lunch inspiration?
-Whether you’re vegan, plant-based or looking to reduce meat in your diet, it's particularly important to fuel your brain and energy at lunchtime to support you through the rest of the day.
+Whatever your diet, whether you’re plant-based or looking to reduce meat in your diet, it's particularly important to fuel your brain and energy at lunchtime to support you through the rest of the day.

-Here are five ideas for lunch to provide the key nutrients your mind and body needs to be at its best.
+Here are five ideas for lunch to provide the key nutrients your mind and body need to be at their best.

 1. Opt for whole grains

 Whole grains should form the main foundation of your lunch.
 They're packed with nutrients, including B Vitamins, antioxidants, phytochemicals, minerals including Iron, Zinc, Magnesium and Copper, as well as heaps of fibre to help you feel fuller for longer.